PBCAR/PThelper_Archive/README.md

 PT6 <- winsor_index(PT6, id_var = "ID", index_var = "Intensity", type = "option3", delta = 1)
 ```

-Changes made to the chosen index-level variable are identified by ID in the console (or in the 'Viewer' pane if the argument table is set to TRUE):
+Changes made to the chosen indicator variable are identified by ID in the console (or in the 'Viewer' pane if the argument `table` is set to TRUE):

 ```
 |ID   | Old Intensity| New Intensity|